flightphp/docs/content/v3/pt/learn/routing.md

 // index.php

-// Configure o contêiner com os parâmetros que você precisar
+// Setup the container with whatever params you need
-// Veja a página de Injeção de Dependência para mais informações sobre PSR-11
+// See the Dependency Injection page for more information on PSR-11
 $dice = new \Dice\Dice();

-// Não esqueça de reatribuir a variável com '$dice = '!!!!!
+// Don't forget to reassign the variable with '$dice = '!!!!!
 $dice = $dice->addRule('flight\database\PdoWrapper', [
 	'shared' => true,
 	'constructParams' => [